obygirl81/explopy/README.md

 # Coding with python
-This is a simple code developed using:
+This is a simple code developed using Python
-** Python

 Exploring python and playing around with stuffs